nazalnihad/cli_torrent_search/README.md

 - Enter the torrent name.
 - Select the result from the numbered list.
 - It will resolve the magnet link and add it to qBittorrent or any torrent client in mobile.
-- The librey api might be down at times you can self host is or try the 1337x_v version for searching and getting 1337x torrents
+- The librey api might be down at times you can self host is or try the 1337x_v version for searching and getting 1337x
 ---

 ##  Notes